Prag8855/aab/content/guides/german-health-insurance.md

     The cost of expat insurance rises really quickly.
 If your expat insurance stays valid, it gets more and more expensive.
 In the long term, public and private health insurance are cheaper.[^10]
 - **The coverage is not as good**
     Check-ups and dentist visits are rarely covered.[^26] You usually pay a [deductible](/glossary/Selbstbeteiligung) for basic treatments.
 Long term treatments (like cancer) are 100% covered, without any deductible.
+- **They can stop covering you**
+    Insurers can end your contract, and refuse to keep covering you.
+It can be hard to find another health insurance.[^66]

 Get expat health insurance from a [health insurance broker](#insurance-brokers).
 [Feather](/out/feather-expats) and [Ottonova](/out/ottonova-expats) also sell expat insurance, but it's better to get help from a broker.